craftingcity/The-Known-World/MAIN/Game Notes/Prime Timeline.md

 title: Nations Born
 content:

-Nations are clear now, the [[50 Year Fires]] have ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the area.
+Nations are clear now.
+The [[50 Year Fires]] have ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the northwest.
 The [[The Democratic Combine of Peoples]] is ratified, and its internal power struggle (see [[Combine's Great Wars]]) begins.
 With [[The Kingdom of Prosper]] becoming an imperial powerhouse in the northeast, small skirmishes between the Combine and Prosper leads to a minor war.

 date: 078AF
 title: The Coalition is Formed